Sunshine, Victoria: Pre-war Sunshine

 In 1904 H. V. McKay bought a factory in the area called the Braybrook Implement Works.
 He also secured 400 acre of land at Braybrook Junction with the aim of establishing housing to allow his future workers to live in the area, along the lines of a company town.
 The land became the Sunshine Estate (see below).

 In 1906 McKay moved his agricultural machinery manufacturing business from Ballarat to his newly acquired factory in Braybrook Junction.
 The factory was renamed the Sunshine Harvester Works and it became the largest manufacturing plant in Australia.

 In July 1907, the train station, the post office, and the shire riding's names were changed from Braybrook Junction to Sunshine after workers and residents had petitioned to do so in honour of McKay's Sunshine Harvester Works.

 Also in 1907 an industrial dispute between owner H. V. McKay and his workers at the Sunshine Harvester Works led to the Harvester Judgement, the benchmark industrial decision which led to the creation of a minimum living wage for Australian workers.

 The Sunshine train disaster on 20 April 1908 killed 44 people at Sunshine station.

 In 1909, the H. V. McKay Sunshine Harvester Works Pipe Band was formed.
 This is one of Australia's oldest continuously functioning pipe bands and still exists as the Victoria Scottish Pipes & Drums.

 Prue McGoldrick's My Paddock: An Early Twentieth Century Childhood is a memoir of growing up in Sunshine.

 The Sunshine Estate and H. V. McKay's civic works

-The land that H. V. McKay had earlier purchased to build housing for his workers on was developed by McKay as the Sunshine Estate, a housing estate developed with reference to some of the ideals of the Garden city movement, an influential town planning movement of the early 20th century.
+The land that H. V. McKay had earlier purchased to build housing for his workers on was developed by McKay as the Sunshine Estate.
+This housing estate was developed with superficial similarity to some street plans of cities created by followers of the Garden city movement, an influential town planning movement of the early 20th century.
 Infrastructure and amenities established by McKay for the Sunshine Estate and the rest of Sunshine included electric street lighting, parks and sporting grounds, public buildings, schools, and a library.
 The town of Sunshine (not a suburb of Melbourne at this point) became regarded as a model industry-centred community.
 Housing for the McKay's employees swelled the local population and the town of Sunshine was touted as the "Birmingham of Australia".